 The clay can help prevent damage from insects including apple maggot, plum curculio, codling moth, European apple sawfly, cucumber beetle, oriental fruit moth, tufted apple bud moth, white apple leafhopper, and pear psylla.

 How and when to use Kaolin Clay Spray

 It is important to build up a proper covering of clay with multiple applications of the spray on your trees or it will not be effective.
 It is suggested that you begin spraying at the first petal fall.
 Continue to re-apply once a week for six to eight weeks throughout the season.
-A sprayed tree will be coated my a thin white film of clay particles.
-Be careful not to overspray, as too much clay can negatively effect mite predator insects and possibly trigger a red mite infestation.
+A sprayed tree will be coated by a thin white film of clay particles.
 Repeat applications after any major rain event are also recommended to provide ongoing protection from pests.
 Note that extra washing may be required at harvest to remove residue from fruit.

 While Kaolin clay is a natural product, it is still important to protect yourself while spraying.
 Long sleeves, long pants, and closed toed shoes are recommended.
 A mask or respirator is also necessary to prevent inhalation of clay particles.

 Instructions for using a backpack or handheld sprayer:

 • Mix 1/4 to 1/2 lb (approximately 3 cups) of Surround WP or Surround At Home per one gallon of water.
 If your sprayer is not easy to shake, premix in a container and pour the mixture into your sprayer

 • Add the powder slowly to approximately 1/4 of the water you will be using, stir and mix well by shaking vigorously for 30 seconds.